• Skip to primary navigation

 What to Serve with Butternut Squash Soup

-We love this easy butternut squash soup with a toasted baguette or a hearty salad like our Pear and Prosciutto Rocket Salad or Harvest Salad with Quinoa and Arugula.
+We love this easy butternut squash soup with a toasted baguette or a hearty salad like our Pear and Prosciutto Arugula Salad or Harvest Salad with Quinoa.
 It is also delicious with a sandwich or on its own.

 Storage